 Even though celery is on my low-carb food list, it remains a meal if you juice it.

-Neither celery juice nor other vegetable juices are calorie-free, which breaks the fast.
+Neither celery nor other vegetable juices are calorie-free, breaking the fast.
 Moreover, it is precisely sugar that makes up the essential energy component in celery and stimulates insulin (*).

 Although smoothies contain some fiber due to mixing instead of juicing, they break an intermittent fast.